-Minnesota Hand Surgery Fellowship program fellows experience the entire spectrum of hand surgery.
-These experiences include mangled extremities, complex congenital problems and common elective hand procedures.
+The Minnesota Hand Surgery Fellowship program provides fellows with a broad spectrum of hand surgery experience.
+Fellows will manage complex hand trauma including microvascular work at two Level 1 trauma centers, challenging congenital hand differences at Gillette Children’s hospital, and common elective hand procedures at our outpatient clinic and ambulatory surgery centers.
 The fellowship provides funding and administrative help for fellows to complete a clinical research or quality improvement project.
-On-call responsibility is, on average, one in four nights.
+On-call responsibility is six nights per month.
 Completion of an approved residency in orthopedic, plastic or general surgery is required for acceptance.
 This program is accredited by the Accreditation Council for Graduate Medical Education.
 Fellows enter the program through the National Resident match program.

 Residency training sites